A perfect place to do nothing. Bring books and relax. Walk the river promenade up and down.

 Chiang Khong is also famous for Pla Buk – the giant catfish is cultivated here.

-Chiang Khong has some markets but it is life in the slow lane here.
+Chiang Khong has some markets, but life is in the slow lane here.
 There is even a bar/coffee shop called Slow Bar.
 One of the best coffee shops in town.

-Take a short walk before sunset, enjoy some views and the sound of Laos.
+Take a short walk before sunset enjoys some views and the sound of Laos.
 There is exercise equipment on some sections of the river promenade.
 Along the way, there are vendors selling BBQ and drinks.